jcnimb/cheatsheets/javascript_syntax_cheatsheet.md

 a++;
 ```

-Ternery operator: shortcut "if-statement" into one line.
+Ternary operator: shortcut "if-statement" into one line.

 ```javascript
 var beverage = age > 21 ? 'beer' : 'soda';